-• Embed highly effective, engaging and consistent teacher practices across the curriculum.
+- Embed highly effective, engaging and consistent teacher practices across the curriculum

+- To improve student writing outcomes

+- To improve student spelling outcomes

 Emmaus provides a model of learning which allows staff and students to work together in a way that invites and promotes engagement in the learning process.
 The content and model of learning offered to students creates a sense of responsibility for personal and interpersonal learning which supports the creation of a collaborative and positive learning environment.